JuliaLang/julia/CONTRIBUTING.md

 A useful bug report filed as a GitHub issue provides information about how to reproduce the error.

 1. Before opening a new [GitHub issue](https://github.com/JuliaLang/julia/issues):
-  - Try searching the existing issues or the [`julia-users` mailing list](https://groups.google.com/forum/#!forum/julia-users) to see if someone else has already noticed the same problem.
+  - Try searching the existing issues or the [Julia Discourse forum](https://discourse.julialang.org/) to see if someone else has already noticed the same problem.
   - Try some simple debugging techniques to help isolate the problem.
     - Try running the code with the debug build of Julia with `make debug`, which produces the `usr/bin/julia-debug`.
     - Consider running `julia-debug` with a debugger such as `gdb` or `lldb`.
 Obtaining even a simple [backtrace](http://www.unknownroad.com/rtfm/gdbtut/gdbsegfault.html) is very useful.